galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 >
 {: .details}

-## ordination plots
+## Ordination Plots
-We now can use our data, put them in subsets and create different plots by using different ordination methods.
+We can now use our data, generate subsets, and create different plots by applying various ordination methods.
-Like with heatmaps, the subsets are based on variable we set and available in the metadata {% cite Andersen2018 %}.
+As with heatmaps, the subsets are based on variables we define and are available in the metadata {% cite Andersen2018 %}.

 > <comment-title> Note: </comment-title>
-> - in the next sections, we give you prepared workflows on Galaxy and the set of parameters to choose for running the indicated workflow
+> - in the following sections, we provide prepared workflows on Galaxy along with the set of parameters to select for running each workflow
-> - some parameters are pre-chosen for you e.g. ordination method, transformation (if used) and others like to colour and label the points or frames {: .comment}
+> - some parameters are pre-selected for you, such as ordination method, transformation (if used) and options to colour and label the points or frames {: .comment}

-### ordination method: PCA
+### Ordination Method: PCA
 You can find the workflow "ampvis2 ordination plot v1.0 (pca)" on Galaxy and use it for the tutorial.
-Metadata we used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West.
+Metadata used for this subset: metadata variable = Plant and metadata values = Aalborg East & Aalborg West.

 > <comment-title></comment-title>
 > - use the same data set as for heatmaps